-Have you ever longed for the communality of the farmer’s market in the dead of winter?
-How about a farmer’s market where you can purchase absolutely everything you need to cook a delicious meal without an extra stop?
+Have you ever longed for a farmer’s market in the dead of winter?
+How about a farmer’s market where you can purchase everything you need to cook a delicious meal in one stop?
 That’s exactly how Cheryl Olsten and Steven Grabowski, owners of Stockton Market in Stockton, felt; But instead of hoping, they made it into a reality.

-“We fell in love with the building and decided to expand on the existing farmer’s market inside,” said Olsten who with her husband has established Stockton Market as a destination along the Delaware River.
-After fixing up the inside – building permanent counter tops and a market café – they began to spread the word, attracting local vendors to establish a community-inspired market that’s way more fun (and more delicious) than your average grocery store.
+“We fell in love with the building and decided to expand on the existing farmer’s market inside,” says Olsten; she and her husband are the reason Stockton Market is now a destination along the Delaware River.
+After fixing up the inside – building permanent counter tops and a market café – they began to spread the word; attracting local vendors to build a market that’s way more fun (and more delicious) than your average grocery store.

-“Every one of our vendors puts their heart and soul into their products and they want to tell you about it.
+“Every vendor puts their heart and soul into their products and they want to tell you about it.
 Fortunately, most people who come to the market want to understand more about the food they’re buying and eating, so they love it,” said Olsten.
 “The high quality of food is apparent and it’s something that we’re passionate about keeping.
 For example we have locally grown rice from Blue Moon Acres – that’s amazing.”

 Now in its 4th year, you could say Stockton Market is in full bloom.
 Vendors cover every aspect of your ideal dinner plate; from freshly grown, seasonal produce courtesy of Blue Moon Acres, to Stonybrook Meadows’ eggs with yolks the color of the sun and Apple Ridge Farm’s artisanal sourdough, there’s really nothing you can’t find here.